jonnor/ESC-CNN-microcontroller/report/report.md

 a shape similar to mel-spectrograms.
 The model achieves a 66.3% accuracy score on Urbansound8k[@EnvNet2] with raw audio input.

-In [@VeryDeepESC], authors evaluated a number of deep CNNs using only 1D convolutions.
+In [@VeryDeepESC], the authors evaluated a number of deep CNNs using only 1D convolutions.
-Raw audio with 8kHz sample rate was used as the input.
+Raw audio with 8 kHz sample rate was used as the input.
 Their 18 layer model (M18) got a 71% accuracy on Urbansound8k,
 and the 11 layer version (M11) got 69%.

 EnvNet2[@EnvNet2] (2018) is like EnvNet but with 13 layers total instead of 7,
 and using 44.1 kHz input sample-rate instead of 16 kHz.
-Without data augmentation it achieves 69.1% accuracy on Urbansound8k.
+Without data augmentation, it achieves 69.1% accuracy on Urbansound8k.
-When combining data augmentation with a technique similar to mixup called between-class examples, the model is able to reach 78.3% on Urbansound8k.
+When combining data augmentation with Between-Class examples, a technique similar to Mixup, the model is able to reach 78.3% on Urbansound8k.

-### Resource efficient models
+### Resource-efficient models

-There are also a few studies on Environmental Sound Classification (ESC) that explicitly target making resource efficient models, measured in number of parameters and compute operations.
+There are also a few studies on Environmental Sound Classification (ESC) that explicitly target making resource-efficient models, measured in number of parameters and compute operations.

 WSNet[@WSNet] is a 1D network on raw audio designed for efficiency.
-It proposes a weight sampling approach for efficient quantization of weights to reache an accuracy of 70.5% on UrbandSound8k with a 288K parameters and 100M MAC.
+It proposes a weight sampling approach for efficient quantization of weights to reach an accuracy of 70.5% on UrbandSound8k with 288 K parameters and 100 M MAC.

 LD-CNN[@LD-CNN] is a more efficient version of D-CNN.
 In order to reduce parameters the early layers use spatially separable convolutions, and the middle layers used dilated convolutions.
-As a result the model has 2.05MB of parameters, 50x fewer than D-CNN, while accuracy only dropped by 2% to 79% on Urbansound8k.
+As a result, the model has 2.05MB of parameters, 50x fewer than D-CNN, while accuracy only dropped by 2% to 79% on Urbansound8k.

-AclNet [@AclNet] is a CNN architecture.
+AclNet [@AclNet] is an end-to-end CNN architecture.
 It uses 2 layers of 1D strided convolution as a learned filterbank to create a 2D spectrogram-like set of features.
 Then a VGG style architecture with Depthwise Separable Convolutions is applied.
 A width multiplier allows to adjust model complexity by changing the number of kernels in each layer, and a number of model variations were tested.
-Data augmentation and mixup is applied, and gave up to 5% boost.
+Data augmentation and mixup was applied, and gave up to a 5% boost.
 Evaluated on ESC-50, the best performing model gets 85.65% accuracy, very close to state-of-the-art.
-The smallest model had 7.3M MACC with 15k parameters and got 75% accuracy on ESC-50.
+The smallest model had 7.3 M MACC with 15 k parameters and got 75% accuracy on ESC-50.

 eGRU[@eGRU] demonstrates a Recurrent Neural Network based on a modified Gated Recurrent Unit.
 The feature representation used was raw STFT spectrogram from 8Khz audio.
 The model was tested using Urbansound8k, however it did not use the pre-existing folds and test-set, so the results may not be directly comparable to others.
-With full-precision floating point the model got 72% accuracy.
+With full-precision floating-point the model got 72% accuracy.
 When running on device using the proposed quantization technique the accuracy fell to 61%.

 As of April 2019, eGRU was the only paper that could be found for the ESC task